Q. What is CCMN?

 are required to pay both CPF and CCF as a single fee.

 Q. How will the remaining fee be paid?

-The remaining fee for the respective institute will be mentioned in the PAL.
-This amount needs to be paid at the allotted
+The remaining fee for the respective institute will be mentioned in the Provisional Admission Letter (PAL).
+This amount needs to be paid at the

 Q. What is PAL?

 PAL is Provisional Admission Letter.
 This is issued to all “Freeze” candidates of 1st Round, 2nd Round and 3rd Round after the